natig4/angular-buffer-service/README.md

 - **Signal-based State Management**: Reactive state using Angular's signals API
 - **Service-Component Communication**: Clean separation of concerns between services and components
 - **Computed Values**: Derived state calculated from base signals

+## Performance Benefits

+Using the buffer pattern can significantly reduce:

+- Network requests: By grouping multiple events into a single request
+- Server load: By reducing the number of connections and requests
+- Client resource usage: By minimizing DOM updates and processing overhead
+- Perceived latency: By handling events in the background without blocking the UI

 ## Contributing